Governance & Reliability

 The failure to hold both simultaneously is the most common form of AI leadership failure.

-The Incentive Problem — And What To Do About It
+The Incentive Problem, and What To Do About It

 Frameworks describe the ideal.
 Incentive structures determine what actually gets built.